 Stamp collecting can be whatever you want it to be.
 There’s discovery and beauty, humanity and history—pretty much everything.
-Share the journey with me…and with these happy kids!
-Stay in touch.
+Share the journey with me and stay in touch.

 On July 6, 1932 the cost to mail a first-class letter increased from 2 to 3 cents.
 To meet the need for 3-cent stamps the U.S. Post Office issued a purple stamp reproduced from the Gilbert Stuart portrait of George Washington.
 It’s incredible to me to think how many copies of this stamp were eventually printed in panes of 100 (25,270,435,500) and as vending booklet panes of 6 (1,301,359,560).
 That’s over 26 billion—a number I find hard to fathom.
 295,730,000 of those stamps were precancels.*